acetinkaya/yapayzeka/README.md

 C#; if/ if-else / swictch-case

-Python; if / if-else / switch-case
+Python; if / if-elif-else / switch-case

 Java; if / if-else / switch-case